 Can I do an

-determine if I have heart disease?
+if I have heart disease?

 CHIP does not do diagnostic

-administered here at CHIP are for the
+administered here at CHIP is for the purpose

-have not been diagnosed with heart disease
+diagnosed with heart disease and are

-and are experiencing chest pains, please see
+experiencing chest pains, please see your

 If I donít have an